This blog may contain affiliate links. Read our disclosure policy for more info.

 Grouse Mountain is one of the ski hills in Vancouver.
 In the winter months, you can hit the slopes and enjoy a day or two of shredding.

-For those looking for a challenge (a little relationship-building activity if you ask me), you can tackle the” Grouse Grind” which is a hike that takes you to the top instead of riding the gondola.
-The hike is just under 3 kilometers long and gains over 800 meters in elevation – it isn’t one of the easiest hikes in Vancouver.
+For those looking for a challenge (a little relationship-building activity if you ask me), you can tackle the” Grouse Grind” which is one of the best Vancouver hikes that takes you to the top instead of riding the gondola.
+The hike is just under 3 kilometers long (1.9 miles) and gains over 800 meters (2,624 feet) in elevation – it isn’t one of the easiest hikes in Vancouver, that’s for sure!

 But it’s worth it because once you’re at the top, you can enjoy the absolutely stunning views.
 Here you can overlook the city, ocean, and surrounding mountains.
 Luckily, there’s also a café and bar at the top, so grab a drink and relax a bit with your loved one.